 1. Dark Brown Carpeting

-As you might expect, brown is a good option for hiding dirt.
+Dark brown is one of the best carpet colors for hiding dirt.
 The darker the shade, the better the dirt will blend into the carpet.
 Powder and dust won’t show up against the dark brown color.

 While a lighter brown can also be an attractive option, it won’t hide as much dirt.
 You can go a few days between vacuums, but not too long because dirt shows up more quickly on lighter shades.